dxos/dxos/docs/docs/specs/v0/composer.md

 The HALO button can become "the only piece of chrome the app needs", and encapsulate a pop-over shell with panels that contain a plugin store, space navigation and access control, profile and presence management, etc. Plugins are discovered, installed, and managed entirely in the shell.

 This is not a model we need to develop for now.

+### Glossary

+#### DMG
+Distributed Meta Graph can store a graph of pointers to resources, and is used for plugin registration and discovery.

+#### Application

+An HTML web application running in a browser on a specific URL.

+#### Component

+A regular React component like `React.FC`.

+#### Application Chrome

+The set of components that make up UI elements which are not user-generated content.
+All the UI/UX and organization of layout around the content and data users manipulate in the app.

+#### Extensibility Surface

+A component (or group of) which can be influnced by plugin code.
+In Composer's v2 extensibility model (dynamic chrome) these are also provided by plugins and are represented in the DMG.

+#### Plugin

+A unit of code that satisfies one or more extensibility surfaces.
+Plugins are represented in the DMG.

+#### Tree

+A specific component in the sidebar of Composer which defines a way to render `TreeNode` and the `tree` extensibility surface for plugins.

+#### Content Area

+A specific component filling the main content area of Composer which chooses a component from what is provided by plugins to render full-screen in the content area, depending on what is selected in the `tree`.

+#### Frame

+Not a concept in this extensibility model (succeeded by any `Component` employing the `useAppState` hook), but can be a concept defined by a plugin within Kai.

+## Key differences from Kai's frame-based extensibility model

+- extensibility model is pure of (decoupled from) ECHO types and schema (with exception of maybe `Client` itself).
+- new unit of registration and packaging (Plugin) is 1-n with Frames (Components) instead of 1-1 with them.
+- replacement of a "new concept" `Frame` with any old React Component which uses the `useAppState` context hook.
+- replacement of <FrameContainer> with the `Content area` extensibility surface.
+- unification of `useAppRouter` and `useAppState` (and all other forms of application state into one).
+- replacement of `React.lazy` loading of specific JSX modules containing Frames with static linking for v1, and with `ESM import` loading of Plugins in v2 version of the model.